 Ash reshteh, also known as ashe reshteh, is a delicious Iranian thick soup that is served with kashk (yogurt whey) and piles of fried onion and a drizzle of mint oil.
 You can find it in restaurants in the US and, in Iran, it's sold at shops that sell different types of ash.

-This thick soup is also commonly cooked on the thirteenth day of the new year called Sizdeh Be Dar.
-It's best when it's shared with many others.
-Don't ask me why, it just feels right when ash reshteh is eaten with more than five people.
+This dish is also one of our Nowruz recipes that’s commonly cooked on the 13th day of the new year called Sizdeh Be Dar.
+It’s best when it’s shared with many others.
+Don’t ask me why, it just feels right when ash reshteh is eaten with more than five people.
 Trust me, some foods are better when served to a large crowd.
 This noodle soup is usually served in a large bowl and everyone will take as much as they want.

-- Legumes: Ash reshteh calls for lentils, chickpeas and pinto beans.
+- Legumes: This soup is so nutritious and uses a few types of legumes including chickpeas, pinto beans and lentils.
 Traditionally the chickpeas and beans are soaked in water overnight and then cooked with the rest of the ingredients.
 However, I opted for canned chickpeas and beans to save time.

 - Reshteh: These are flat flour noodles and can be found either online or in Persian shops.
 If you don't have this kind of noodles, it's okay to use linguine or fettuccine.